ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 Lets take a look on how to create a Safe and propose transactions on a Subnet using Safe Tasks.

-First, clone and navigate to the [safe-tasks repository](https://github.com/5afe/safe-tasks) by running the following command:
+First, in a new project, clone and navigate to the [safe-tasks repository](https://github.com/5afe/safe-tasks) by running the following command:

 ```zsh
 git clone https://github.com/5afe/safe-tasks.git